 Ashtanga Fusion — A warming practice of poses to strengthen and open the body, linked by the breath.
 Based on the Ashtanga Primary Series, this class includes sun salutations, strong standing poses, and breathwork.
 A strong practice for more advanced students.

 Vinyasa Flow — A strong Vinyasa flow suitable for students who like a fast-paced class.
 This is an intermediate- to advanced-level class.
-Not suitable for those with injuries or new to yoga.
+May not be suitable for those with injuries or brand new to yoga.